luisarizmendi/ai-apps/apps/object-counter/server-resnet/README.md

 ## Download Model(s)

 You can download models from [huggingface.co](https://huggingface.co/) for this model server.
-This model server is intended to be used with "DEtection TRansformer" (DETR) models.
+This model server is intended to be used with "DEtection TRansformer" (resnet) models.
 The default model we've used and validated is [facebook/detr-resnet-101](https://huggingface.co/facebook/detr-resnet-101).

 You can download a copy of this model into your `models/` with the make command below.